rachelslaybaugh/shell-novice/01-filedir.md

 <img src="fig/filesystem.png" alt="The Filesystem" />

-We know that our current working directory `/home/slayer` is stored inside `/home` because `/home` is the first part of its name.
+We know that our current working directory `/users/nelle` is stored inside `/users` because `/users` is the first part of its name.
 Similarly,
-we know that `/home` is stored inside the root directory `/` because its name begins with `/`.
+we know that `/users` is stored inside the root directory `/` because its name begins with `/`.

-Underneath `/home`,
+Underneath `/users`,
 we find one directory for each user with an account on this machine.
-The Mummy's files are stored in `/users/mummy`, Wolfwoman's in `/users/wolfwoman`, and ours in `/home/slayer`, which is why `slayer` is the last part of the directory's name.
+The Mummy's files are stored in `/users/mummy`, Wolfwoman's in `/users/wolfwoman`, and ours in `/users/nelle`, which is why `nelle` is the last part of the directory's name.

 <img src="fig/home-directories.png" alt="Home Directories" />